Noyes Academy: Opening of the school

 The school, in a "neat and handsome edifice", opened in March 1835, with 28 white and 17 African-American students.
 The white students were generally from local families, but many of the black students had traveled from as far as Philadelphia to attend the academy, because of limited educational opportunities elsewhere.
 They were described as having a "modest and becoming deportment" and "inoffensive, polite and unassuming manners".
-They often had to travel in poor conditions on segregated steamboats and stagecoaches, and while on the boats being barred from the cabin and forced to remain on deck whatever the weather.
+They often had to travel in poor conditions on segregated steamboats and stagecoaches, and while on the boats were barred from the cabin and forced to remain on deck whatever the weather.
 On a journey of 200 mi, "rarely could they get food and nowhere could they find lodging."

 Several future prominent African-American abolitionists, such as Henry Highland Garnet, Thomas Paul, Jr., Thomas S. Sydney, Julia Williams, Charles L. Reason, and Alexander Crummell attended the school during the several months that it was open.
 Williams, who would later marry Garnet, had been a student at Prudence Crandall's Canterbury Female Boarding School for "young Ladies and little Misses of color", which was also destroyed by a mob in 1834 after being open only a short time.
 Garnet and some other students boarded with Kimball.